hauke96/the-green-spot/content/posts/thueringer-wald-2022-report/index.en.md

 ## Gear

-Since I was only hiking for four days and three nights, I stuffed my **24L daypack** (Gregory Arrio 24 RC) to not have to take my heavier trekking backpack.
+Since I was only hiking for four days and three nights, I stuffed my **24L daypack** (Gregory Arrio 24 RC; see photo below) to not have to take my heavier trekking backpack.
 Surprisingly, I was able to carry everything I needed.

-In terms of clothing, I had of course long pants, hiking boots, hiking socks and a rain jacket with.
-Plus normal t-shirts and two/three pairs of underpants and thin and thick socks.
-I drive the 2-socks strategy (thin sneaker socks and over it thick hiking socks).

 For the overnights I took my tarp with me.
 My tent does not fit in my backpack anyway and also weighs 2.5 kg / 5.5 lbs more.